brillout/wildcard-api/docs/rpc.template.md

 > :information_source: **GraphQL's power**
 > <br/>
 > GraphQL improves the situation as GraphQL queries are more powerful than RESTful queries.
-> But only to a certain degree &mdash; SQL/ORM queries are still significantly more powerful than GraphQL queries.
+> But only to a certain degree &mdash; SQL/ORM queries are still more powerful than GraphQL queries.

 **Schemaless is simple**